encoredev/encore/docs/ts/develop/middleware.md

 Middleware is a way to write reusable code that runs before, after, or both before and after the handling of API requests, often across several (or all) API endpoints.

-It's commonly used to implement cross-cutting concerns like [request logging](/docs/ts/observability/logging), [authentication](/docs/ts/develop/auth), [tracing](/docs/ts/observability/tracing), and so on.
-One of the benefits of Encore is that all of these use cases are already handled out-of-the-box, so there's no need to use middleware for those things.
+Middleware is commonly used to implement cross-cutting concerns like [request logging](/docs/ts/observability/logging), [authentication](/docs/ts/develop/auth), [tracing](/docs/ts/observability/tracing), and so on.
+One of the benefits of Encore.ts is that it handles these common use cases out-of-the-box, so there's no need to write your own middleware.

 Nonetheless, there are several use cases where it can be useful to write reusable functionality that applies to multiple API endpoints, and middleware